Anjali Menon: Other works

+Menon has delivered talks on subjects including filmmaking, community development, gender issues, entrepreneurship and parenting at institutions and events such as TED, Tata Institute of Social Sciences (TISS), TiE Global, Confederation of Indian Industry (CII), Kerala Startup Mission (KSUM) and IGCE.

+In 2017, Anjali Menon co-founded Women in Cinema Collective (WCC), with Beena Paul, Rima Kallingal, Manju Warrier, Parvathy Thiruvothu, Geetu Mohandas, Vidhu Vincent, Remya Nambeesan, Deedi Damodaran and others.

+She has served as a jury member for the International Film Festival of Kerala (IFFK), the India Film Project (IFP), Filmfare Awards and the Mumbai Academy of the Moving Image (MAMI), Menon serves on the Board of Trustees of MAMI.

+Menon has also been involved in initiatives related to cultural documentation, including recording the work of cultural performers and collecting folklore.
+In addition to filmmaking, she has published short stories, screenplays and articles, and has maintained a personal blog.

 Themes and influences

-Anjali's movies have depicted themes of family, migrant experience, gender and cross-cultural interactions.
+Anjali Menon's movies have depicted themes of family, migrant experience, gender and cross-cultural interactions.
 She has mentioned Mira Nair, Padmarajan, Krzysztof Kieslowski, Robert Altman, Gulzar, and Marion Hansel as her inspirations, in pursuing film-making.

 She portrays stories of non-resident Indians in her work and referred to her reverse migrant identity and hybrid sensibility in her work as an advantage.
-Anjali is vocal about the need for gender equality in the workplace and sensitivity in on-screen portrayals.
+Anjali Menon is vocal about the need for gender equality in the workplace and sensitivity in on-screen portrayals.